Cultivating Inclusion for Transgender and Gender Non-conforming Professionals

 McElhanney

-Diamond Schmidt Architects
+Diamond Schmitt Architects

 WSP Canada Inc.

-Availability: Online (anywhere), In-person (Ottawa)
+Availability: Online (anywhere), In-person (Toronto)

 “Allie’s talk was very informative and helpful to understand the nuanced ways TGNC professionals have to navigate micro aggressions, advocate for themselves and be resilient in work environments that are not designed for themI think more discussions targeted in the Engineering and Architecture disciplines would be helpful and relevant for all colleagues and the broader industry.”

-Allie Kennington (they/them), EIT, BASc
+Allie Kennington (they/them), P.Eng